APRIL

 What is MPS 1 Hurlers Syndrome?

-MPS I is one of the mucopolysaccharide storage diseases.
-MPS I includes Hurler, Hurler-Scheie and Scheie diseases.
-These diseases differ in severity of symptoms across a spectrum and are named after the doctors that identified them.
-People with MPS I are missing or are low in an enzyme called alpha-L-iduronidase, which is essential in breaking down mucopolysaccharides (long chains of sugar molecules used in the building of bones, cartilage, skin, tendons and many other tissues in the body).
-The mucopolysaccharides are known as ‘dermatan sulphate’ and ‘heparan sulphate’.
-When these sugar molecules are not completely broken down they remain stored in the body.
-The symptoms of MPS I occur when there is a build-up of these sugar molecules in the tissues in the body.
-Babies may show little sign of the disease but as more and more cells build-up of partially broken down mucopolysaccharides, symptoms start to appear.
+MPS 1 is one of the mucopolysaccharide storage diseases.
+MPS 1 includes Hurler, Hurler-Scheie and Scheie diseases.
+These diseases differ in severity of symptoms across a wide spectrum and are named after the doctors that identified them.
+People with MPS 1 are lacking or have low levels of an enzyme called alpha-L-iduronidase, which is essential in breaking down mucopolysaccharides (long chains of sugar molecules used in the building blocks of bones, cartilage, skin, tendons and many other tissues in the body).
+The mucopolysaccharides are known as ‘dermatan sulphates’ and ‘heparan sulphates’.
+When these sugar molecules are not completely broken down, they remain stored in the body.
+The symptoms of MPS 1 occur when there is a gradual, but significant build-up of these sugar molecules within the body’s tissue.
+Babies may show little signs of the disease, but as more and more cells continue to store partially fragmented mucopolysaccharides, symptoms start to appear.

 To find out more about MPS 1 Hurlers Syndrome, and related diseases, click here.